Let’s start off with the most frequently asked question I get. “What are your rates?”

 I use studio-grade professional audio equipment, and record in a custom built home studio, equipped with sound suppression booth.
 I use different microphones, depending on the style of the voice/project.
 My most used mics are a Sennheiser MK4 large diaphragm condenser mic, and an Electrovoice RE20.
 I use a Cloudlifter with the RE20 to achieve a bit more gain.
-I also utilize a Behringer Ultragain Pro tube pre-amp, a Behringer Multicom Pro-XL compressor/processor, and a Behringer Ultragraph Pro graphic equalizer in my audio chain.
-To convert to USB, I use a Focusrite Scarlett 6i6 pre-amp/USB interface.
-For audio recording and production, I use Adobe Audition or Pro Tools 10.
+I also use a Universal Audio Apollo Twin as my audio interface and virtual processing equipment.
+For audio recording and production, I use Adobe Audition.
 Both my studio and my suppression booth feature multiple layers of sheet-rock, hung with isolation clips. denim insulation, “Green Glue” acoustic deadening adhesive and sealant, a Soundproof Window, as well as Auralex acoustic tiles and bass traps.